brandur/sorg/content/nanoglyphs-drafts/001-initialize.md

-finally possible to drop columns in production [2] and finally possible to get [real unicode support][mysqlunicode] (just make sure to use `utf8mb4` instead of `utf8`), but even today [triggers don't always fire][mysqltriggers] (a bug open so long that it'll be old enough to drive in the next few years), and it still has some surprising transaction semantics.
+finally possible to drop columns in production [2] and finally possible to get [real unicode support][mysqlunicode] (just make sure to use `utf8mb4` instead of `utf8`), but even today, [triggers don't necessarily fire][mysqltriggers] (a bug open so long that it'll be old enough to drive in the next few years), and it still has surprising transaction semantics.

 ## Boring technology, best technology (#boring-technology)